Reo Wilde

 Reo Wilde (born October 6, 1973, in Pocatello, Idaho) is an American athlete, who competes in compound archery.

+Career

 He took up archery in 1992 and first represented the United States senior team in 1995, and has since won many World Cup and World Championships titles.
 As at October 2013 he is the number two ranked compound archer in the world.